Reactive vs Proactive AI Workflows: Why Most Automations Break (And How the New Ones Don't)

 💡 The reframe.
 Reactive AI: "ask, then answer."
 Proactive AI: "watch, then surface."
 The first is a chatbot.
 The second is the workflow shape that actually saves hours.

-Every AI Cowork Vault ships with this proactive design baked in — the guard skills run ambient, the workflow chains fire on triggers, and the human sees only the exceptions. $49 one-time for all 7 profession vaults.
+Every AI Prompts ships with this proactive design baked in — the guard skills run ambient, the workflow chains fire on triggers, and the human sees only the exceptions. $49 one-time for all 7 profession packs.

 The two shapes side-by-side